Joey Meneses Preview, Player Props: Nationals vs. Pirates

 - The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 17th in the league.

-- The Pirates' 4.52 team ERA ranks 20th across all league pitching staffs.
+- The Pirates have a 4.53 team ERA that ranks 20th among all league pitching staffs.

-- Jackson gets the start for the Pirates, his fifth of the season.
-He is 1-2 with a 5.21 ERA and 45 strikeouts through 46 2/3 innings pitched.
+- Falter (1-8) takes the mound for the Pirates in his 12th start of the season.
+He's put together a 4.65 ERA in 71 2/3 innings pitched, with 54 strikeouts.

-- His most recent time out was on Tuesday against the Milwaukee Brewers, when the righty threw 4 1/3 innings, surrendering six earned runs while giving up three hits.
+- His last appearance was out of the bullpen on Wednesday when the left-hander threw 3 2/3 scoreless innings against the Milwaukee Brewers while allowing only one hit.

-- The 27-year-old has a 5.21 ERA and 8.7 strikeouts per nine innings in 14 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 26-year-old has amassed an ERA of 4.65, with 6.8 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.